J-Gann/Fragment-Editor/README.md

 ## Usage

 When the Extension is installed, a new Tree View Container should appear on the left side of the editor.
 This container displays the Fragment Editor Tree View.
 This Tree View will be populated by created Fragments.
 To create an empty Frgment, click on the box to the top right of the Tree View.
 Enter the name of the Fragment, then press enter.
 The name of the Fragment should now appear in the Tree View on the left.
 If you click on the name a editor should open.
-With this editor almost avery property of the Fragment can be edited and saved with the button 'save' on the top right.
+With this editor properties of the Fragment can be edited and saved with the button 'save' on the top right.

 ![Add Empty Fragment](https://j.gifs.com/4Q46g6.gif)